 Your landlord cannot require a deposit that exceeds a limit set by your state's law.
 Not all states have an upper limit, however.
 Also, the statute may allow different limits depending on your age (a lower limit for senior citizens, for example), whether you have a pet or waterbed, the length of your lease, or other factors.

 A landlord must treat tenants equally on deposit requirements.
 If you are required to provide a larger deposit than one of your neighbors, you have the right to know why.

 In many states the landlord must return the deposit to you at the end of the lease term with interest set by a statute.

 Many states also have a statute stating how much time a landlord may take to return your deposit after you move out (usually thirty days).

 If the entire deposit is not returned, your landlord must send you an itemized list of how the money was spent.
 Common conditions that lead to reduced deposit refunds include:

-You also have a right to take legal action against your landlord for breach of contract if he or she breaches the lease, fails to return your deposit, takes unwarranted deductions from your deposit, or fails to make repairs.
-Before proceeding, you will want to discuss your options with a lawyer.
-Contact a local attorney for a free initial legal review to learn more about your legal recourse.
+You have a right to take legal action against your landlord for breach of contract if they breach the lease, fail to return your deposit, take unwarranted deductions from your deposit, or fail to make repairs.
+Before proceeding, it's a good idea to contact a local landlord-tenant attorney to discuss your particular situation and learn about your options.